Petar-T/PerfMon-collector/README.md

 foobar.pluralize('goose') # returns 'geese'
 foobar.singularize('phenomena') # returns 'phenomenon'
 ```
+## Detailed HowTo
+Use the step by step instructions file  [instruction](https://pip.pypa.io/en/stable/) to install foobar.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.